webloft/mysql-native/ABOUT_PREPARED_V2.md

 So what of the need for a stripped-down low-level API?
 ------------------------------------------------------

-First off all, there's nothing stopping other high-level DB libs from basing their MySQL/MariaDB support on top of mysql-native's higher-level interfaces.
+First of all, there's nothing stopping other high-level DB libs from basing their MySQL/MariaDB support on top of mysql-native's higher-level interfaces.
 That's entirely viable, and may even make things easier for the lib developers.
 And mysql-native *does* intend to reduce any overhead it does have and keep that to a minimum, even for high-level functionality (IMO, that's part of D's own charter, after all).

-But aside from that: For the sake of sensible code hygeine and maintainability, my intention for the near-term future of this library is to clean up the internal design and separate all the low-level communications code out of the higher-level interfaces.
+But aside from that: For the sake of sensible code hygiene and maintainability, my intention for the near-term future of this library is to clean up the internal design and separate all the low-level communications code out of the higher-level interfaces.
 This will have the additional benefit of opening the